 - Repairing or replacing the wiring or connection to the O2 sensor.
 Fixing wiring and connectors should be your starting point when dealing with any ECM sensor issues.
 Nothing else prevents unnecessary repairs like taking the time to verify the wiring and connectors are all in good working order.

 - Swapping out the heater circuit fuse once you’ve fixed any short circuit in the connection between the O2 sensor and the ECM.
-This is a cheap fix and probably the best case scenario if you read a P0135 trouble code.
+This is a cheap fix and probably the best case scenario if you read a code P0135.
 Fixing a short circuit is a simple matter of wrapping some automotive electrical tape over frayed insulation, removing the old fuse and installing a fresh one.

-Rough idle at startup and check engine light isn’t a guaranteed O2 sensor problem, but in our experience it’s the most likely explanation.
-When your check engine light comes on, hook up your OBD-II scanner to check for a P0135.
+Rough idle at startup and check engine light isn’t a guaranteed O2 sensor heater circuit malfunction, but in our experience it’s the most likely the explanation.
+When your check engine light comes on, hook up your OBD-II scanner to check for a code P0135.
 If you aren’t the DIY type, take it to your local shop to get it checked out.
 Trained mechanics are experts at spotting those tiny wiring defects and connector problems most DIYers tend to overlook.
 A thorough mechanic may save you significant time and money fixing your problem right the first time..